CynthiaTheDataTechie/predicting-corporate-innovation/README.md

 ### **Input Features**
 1. `Revenue`: Annual revenue of the company.
 2. `R&D Expenditure`: Expenditure on research and development activities.
-3. `Size`: Total number of employees in the company and market presence.
+3. `Size`: Total number of employees in the company and Market presence.
-4. `Investment`: Percentage of the market control.
+4. `Investment`: Percentage of investment made by the company.
-5. `Bonus System`: A measure of bonus systems and incentive offered to employees.
+5. `Service Launch`: The frequency and capability of the company to provide new services/products.
-6. `Training`: The extent of training programs provided by employees (1–10 scale).
+6. `Training`: The level of training provided to employees.
-7. `Service Launch`: The frequency of companies to launch new services/products.
+7. `Bonus System`: The presence of bonus systems/incentives to employees.

 These features were preprocessed (e.g., scaling, encoding) and analyzed to determine their impact on predicting corporate innovation.